Limulo/website-restyle2016/coding.md

 Enjoy

 ### Arduino
-A bunch of posts related to Arduino:
+A bunch of posts related to Arduino and electronics:

 {% for post in site.posts %}
 {% if post.category contains 'coding' %}